Your Comprehensive Guide to Beginning Therapy

 - Everything is voluntary.
 These are your sessions, and you decide where they go.
 Your new therapist will likely ask you many questions to get to know you better.
 If at any point you’re uncomfortable with answering the question, it’s perfectly acceptable to say you’d rather not talk about that topic or would like to wait until you feel more comfortable before answering that question.
 You don’t have to bring up trauma if you’re not ready to.
 You don’t have to talk about sex if you’re uncomfortable going there.
 Your therapist can still support you.
 That said, it does help to share, and you always can when you’re ready!

+You certainly don’t need to, but you can.
 Here are four questions to pose to yourself before you get started:

-Why now?
+- Why now?
 If this situation’s been going on for a couple of weeks, months, or years, what’s happened recently that led me to seek therapy now?

-What changes would I like to see in my life?
+- What changes would I like to see in my life?
 Try to be specific.
 Are you looking for new strategies to cope with a particular challenge?
 To strengthen my boundaries?
 To change a specific behaviour or mood?
 To gain personal insight?

-What’s helped me so far?
+- What’s helped me so far?
 What did I try before coming to therapy?
 What are some of the ways I take care of myself or keep going?
 How have I been managing?

-Who do I have in my corner?
+- Who do I have in my corner?
 Who are my supporters?
 Who cares about me and wants to see me healthy and happy?
 (Be creative!
-These can include your friends, family, therapist, doctor, colleagues, neighbours, online communities, and even your pet!)
+These can include your friends, family, therapist, doctor, colleagues, neighbours, online communities, and even your pet!).

 Remember that you’ll be the same person who walked in when you leave after that first session.
 We hope you’ll feel a sense of relief and a little pride because you finally did it.
 But if it’s not for you or the right time, that’s okay, too!